PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-04-09 01:49:52
+Last updated: 2024-04-09 04:53:27
-Random Quote: What you have to do is show these suckers what you’re capable of.
-Show them you’re not scared. - Nairobi
+Random Quote: Marshall: "Baby, you're like 20 slutty chicks all rolled into one."Lily: "Sweet-talk is not gonna change my mind!" - Lily Aldrin